 Imagine one of the most common problems in statistics.
 We have two distinct data samples and we want to analyze how likely they come from the same population.

 In this post I want to demonstrate that the distinction between supervised and unsupervised learning is somewhat arbitrary.
-Specifically, I want to solve a supervised learning problem (binary classifcation) using an unsupervised learning algorithm (kernel density estimation).
+Specifically, I want to solve a supervised learning problem (binary classification) using an unsupervised learning algorithm (kernel density estimation).

 Collaborative filtering is a popular method for solving recommendation tasks.
-Is it a good idea to implement it around a language model?
+Can a language model do it?
 Let’s find out.

 In the previous post we showed that cross-entropy (spoiler alert if you haven’t read it) is convex.
 However, training a model using cross-entropy loss doesn’t have to be a convex optimization problem.